-The Commission has approved proposals related to the listing and trading of funds that would primarily hold CME Bitcoin Futures that are registered under the Securities Act of 1933 ("Bitcoin Futures ETPs"), 17 finding that the CME Bitcoin Futures market represents a regulated market of significant size.
-Meanwhile, the Commission has continued to disapprove proposals to list and trade funds that would hold spot bitcoin (these proposed funds are nearly identical to the Trust, but proposed to hold bitcoin instead of ETH) ("Spot Bitcoin ETPs") on the seemingly conflicting basis that the CME Bitcoin Futures market is not a regulated market of significant size.
-In the recently decided Grayscale Investments, LLC v Securities and Exchange Commission, 18 however, the court resolved this conflict by finding that the SEC had failed to provide a coherent explanation as to why it had approved the Bitcoin Futures ETPs while disapproving the
+The Commission has approved proposals related to the listing and trading of funds that would primarily hold CME Bitcoin Futures that are registered under the Securities Act of 1933 ("Bitcoin Futures ETPs"), finding that the CME Bitcoin Futures market represents a regulated market of significant size.
+Meanwhile, the Commission has continued to disapprove proposals to list and trade funds that would hold spot bitcoin on the seemingly conflicting basis that the CME Bitcoin Futures market is not a regulated market of significant size.
+In the recently decided Grayscale Investments, LLC v

-Commodity-Based Trust Shares, including gold, silver, platinum, palladium, copper, and other commodities and currencies.
+See Securities Exchange Act Release No. 83723 (July 26, 2018), 83 FR 37579 (August 1, 2018).
+This proposal was subsequently disapproved by the Commission.
+See Securities Exchange Act Release No. 83723 (July 26, 2018), 83 FR 37579 (August 1, 2018) (the "Winklevoss Order").
+Prior orders from the Commission have pointed out that in every prior approval order for Commodity-Based Trust Shares, there has been a derivatives market that represents the regulated market of significant size, generally a Commodity Futures Trading Commission (the "CFTC") regulated futures market.
+Further to this point, the Commission's prior orders have noted that the spot commodities and currency markets for which it has previously approved spot ETPs are generally unregulated and that the Commission relied on the underlying futures market as the regulated market of significant size that formed the basis for approving the series of Currency and Commodity-Based Trust Shares, including gold, silver, platinum, palladium, copper, and other commodities and currencies.
 The Commission specifically noted in the Winklevoss Order that the approval order issued related to the first spot gold ETP "was based on an assumption that the currency market and the spot gold market were largely unregulated."
 See Winklevoss Order at 37592.
-As such, the regulated market of significant size test does not require that the spot bitcoin market be regulated in order for the Commission to approve this proposal, and precedent makes clear that an underlying market for a spot commodity or currency being a regulated market would actually be an exception to the norm.
+As such, the regulated market of significant size test does not require that the spot Ether market be regulated in order for the Commission to approve this proposal, and precedent makes clear that an underlying market for a spot commodity or currency being a regulated market would actually be an exception to the norm.
 These largely unregulated currency and commodity markets do not provide the same protections as the markets that are subject to the Commission's oversight, but the Commission has consistently looked to surveillance sharing agreements with the underlying futures market in order to determine whether such products were consistent with the Act.

-See Exchange Act Release No. 94620 (April 6, 2022), 87 FR 21676 (April 12, 2022) and 94853 (May 5, 2022) (collectively, the "Bitcoin Futures Approvals").
+See Exchange Act Release No. 94620 (April 6, 2022), 87 FR 21676 (April 12, 2022) (the "Teucrium Approval") and 94853 (May 5, 2022) (collectively, with the Teucrium Approval, the "Bitcoin Futures Approvals").